H&M will turn your ratty old T-shirt into a brand new sweater

 The H&M Foundation has invested in Looop technology, which was developed by the Hong Kong Research Institute of Textiles and Apparel and Novetex Textiles.
 The system cleans garments and shreds them into fibers, which are then spun into new yarn, which is knitted into new garments.
 The system doesn’t use any water or chemicals, and the process is designed to have a lower environmental footprint than making clothes from virgin materials.
 Looop is now beginning to scale up this technology to an industrial scale, and when that happens, H&M hopes to start manufacturing clothing using these recycled fibers.

 Looop is just one of many high-tech fabric recycling systems about to enter the market.
-H&M also recently announced that it has invested in Finnish biotech firm Infinited Fiber, which has found a way to liquefy bio-based fibers—such as cotton or viscose—then recreate the fibers into a soft new material that looks and feels like cotton.
+H&M Group also recently announced that it has invested in Finnish biotech firm Infinited Fiber, which has found a way to liquefy bio-based fibers—such as cotton or viscose—then recreate the fibers into a soft new material that looks and feels like cotton.
 “We are breaking down the fibers chemically,” says Petri Alava, cofounder and CEO of Infinited Fiber.
 “The technology allows us to continually recycle these fibers without degrading them.”

-H&M, along with companies such as Patagonia and Wrangler, has already partnered with Infinited Fiber to create small collections using these regenerated fibers.
+H&M has already partnered with Infinited Fiber to create garments using these regenerated fibers.
 They can be transformed into a range of fabrics—for instance, jersey and denim.
-Alava is concerned that there isn’t enough discarded clothing on the market right now to create a large-scale operation.
-He’s hoping consumer behavior will change—thanks, in part, to things like the Looop machine—so that companies like his will have enough raw materials to work with.
+Alava says that the infrastructure for collecting and sorting through clothes for recycling is still in its early stages and will need to be developed for large scale operations to become feasible.

 Ultimately, though, recycling fabrics is just one part of H&M’s broader sustainability strategy.
 The company’s goal is to become climate positive by 2040, which means cutting more greenhouse gases from the atmosphere than it emits.
 Fabric recycling is a step toward this goal, but H&M will have to make massive changes to its business model to truly be sustainable.
 Bang acknowledges that it’s important to reduce the overall number of clothes H&M produces.
 To this end, the company is looking at creating clothing rentals or a secondhand market for its products.
 “Sometimes, the most sustainable solution is not to recycle a garment,” Bang says.
 “You also want to keep that item in circulation for longer, so it gets as much use as possible.
 Fabric recycling is just one tool in the toolkit.”